-For some time we have been looking for a building that would be a suitable space to create a Cancer Support Centre for Chipping Campden and the surrounding area.
+For some time we have been looking for a building that would be a suitable space to create a new Cancer Support Centre for Chipping Campden and the surrounding area.
 Recently we have found a property that we hope will be our new home and we have applied to Cotswold District Planning department for Change of Use consent.
 The property, Pine Cottage on Aston Road, will hopefully become our administrative offices, the nurses hub for our Hospice at Home service and also most importantly, become a ‘living well’ centre, dedicated to the holistic support of patients and their families when they have received a diagnosis of cancer or another life changing illness.

 A lot of research and investigation has been done into the provision of Cancer Support to people in the North Cotswolds and the surrounding area and it was found that while the nearest centres in Cheltenham and Worcester are doing fantastic work, often when people are feeling low and weak they are not willing to travel from this area to anything but essential appointments.
 So, the idea of a Cancer Support Service started to take shape.
 We will be working with the Focus department within Oncology at the Gloucestershire hospitals and local GP practices to provide support and information for patients suffering from a life limiting illness, whilst providing the same levels of support and care for their families and carers.
 The overall aim of this centre will be to support patients in ‘living well’ with their diagnosis and we will provide a safe environment where strength can be drawn from sharing worries, experiences and hopes with clinical staff and others in similar situations.